-Maintenance of the $Sox10^{LacZ}$ line ($SOX10^{tm1Weg}$) was performed as previously described (33). $SOX10^{LacZ}$ and $Smarca4^{Mos6}$ mice were bred and housed in an NHGRI animal facility according to NIH guidelines.
+Maintenance of the Sox10LacZ line (SOX10tm1Weg) was performed as previously described (32).
+SOX10LacZ and Smarca4Mos6 mice were bred and housed in an NHGRI animal facility according to NIH guidelines.
 Animal care was done in accordance with NHGRI institutional standards and was approved by the Institutional Animal Care and Use Committee, NHGRI, and NIH Institutional Review Board.
-Mice carrying the Tg(SOX10-cre)^{1Wdr} transgene (34) and a floxed BRG1 allele, $Smarca4^{tm1.2Pcn}$ (35) were bred in the Erlangen animal facility in accord with EU animal welfare laws with approval of the responsible local committees and government bodies.
+Mice carrying the Tg(SOX10-cre)1Wdr transgene (33) and a floxed BRG1 allele, Smarca4tm1.2Pcn (34) were bred in the Erlangen animal facility in accord with EU animal welfare laws with approval of the responsible local committees and government bodies.

-Mapping and Exome Sequencing of the Smarca4 Mos6 mutation
+Mapping and exome sequencing of the Smarca4 Mos6 mutation

-A low density genome scan was completed with 7 affected mice using 61 SSLP markers polymorphic between the founder strains (C57BL/6J and BALBcJ) (a subset of MIT markers described in (36).
+A low density genome scan was completed with seven affected mice using 61 SSLP markers (a subset of MIT markers described in (35) polymorphic between the founder strains C57BL/6J and BALBcJ).
 Because of a mixed genetic background of the founder mouse, a portion of the genome was not informative in this initial mapping.
-Following this preliminary genome scan, 11 regions were identified as "potentially linked" (2 regions of linkage plus an additional 9 uninformative regions).
+Following this preliminary genome scan, 11 regions were identified as 'potentially linked' (two regions of linkage plus an additional nine uninformative regions).
 One sample from an affected mouse was used for exome sequencing.
-Sequence variants were filtered to remove low quality variants, variants not predicted to alter coding sequences, variants present in dbSNP, and variants previously identified in other exome sequencing projects of independent mutants on the same genetic background within our laboratory.
-After filtering, 69 variants remained within the 11 regions of "potential linkage".
+Sequence variants were filtered to remove low quality variants, variants not predicted to alter coding sequences, variants present in db-SNP, and variants previously identified in other exome sequencing projects of independent mutants on the same genetic background within our laboratory.
+After filtering, 69 variants remained within the 11 regions of 'potential linkage'.
 These variants included two on Chr 9, both within Smarca4.
-Subsequent breeding confirmed segregation of the Smarca4 variants with the Mos6 phenotype in 42 mice across 3 generations.
+Subsequent breeding confirmed segregation of the Smarca4 variants with the Mos6 phenotype in 42 mice across three generations.